Reading:

 We know that keeping track of competitor prices is both time-consuming and very costly.
 But it contains extremely valuable knowledge.

 When you keep collecting that information for a while, you’ll notice the trends and patterns in competitor behavior.
-You’ll find out their off-season discount calendar, the products they discount the most, how much do they increase the prices after Cyber Monday, etc. When you have this information, you’ll be able to react to their pricing strategies without experiencing a loss.
+You’ll find out their off-season discount calendar, the products they discount the most, how much they increase the prices after Cyber Monday, etc. When you have this information, you’ll be able to react to their pricing strategies without experiencing a loss.

 You can extract so many insights from historical price data, but obtaining the big data is not easy.